firecracker-github-runner/ubuntu-kernel-dev-image/README.md

 # ubuntu-kernel-dev-image
-A ubuntu container image with all of the build requirements for the linux kernel.
+A ubuntu container based build environment for the linux kernel.